Join Our Mailing List

 Tougher compliance standards

-Part 4 grants the Secretary of State new powers to issue national security directions to regulated entities, while Part 3 establishes strategic priorities and codes of practice.
-Now is the time to assess your readiness.
-CSRB will reshape how UK businesses approach resilience, compliance, and security - and inaction is no longer an option.
+Part 4 grants the Secretary of State new powers to issue national security directions, while Part 3 establishes strategic priorities and codes of practice.
+Now is the time to assess your readiness - the Cyber Security and Resilience Bill (CSRB) will reshape how UK organisations approach resilience, compliance, and security.

 Key Changes